will-lamerton/FormJS/readme.md

         url: '/url-to-send-request-to', // <- Required.
         includeFormData: true, // <- Optional | `true` or `false`.
 Defaults to `true`.

-        ...otherFetchAPIParams, // <- Optional | You can optionally add any Fetch API accepted key=>value pair here and FormJS will add it to the list of parameter sent with the request as long as it doesn't conflict with another FormJS parameter.
+        ...otherFetchAPIParams, // <- Optional | You can optionally add any Fetch API accepted key=>value pairs here and FormJS will add it to the list of parameters sent with the request as long as it doesn't conflict with another FormJS option.

         before() {
             // Optional | Run this code before any request or validations are made.